Winning 'American Idol' Comes With a Record Deal — but There's a Catch

 What does the 'American Idol' winner receive?

-The winner of American Idol receives a whopping $250,000 and a recording contract with Hollywood Records/19 Recordings, per Taste of Country.
+The winner of American Idol receives $250,000 and a recording contract with Hollywood Records/19 Recordings, per Taste of Country.
 As mentioned by Newsweek, however, the 2022 winner, Noah Thomason, received $125,000 initially after signing a contract, only earning the remaining half after completing an entire album over the course of four months.

 Article continues below advertisement